Camouflage: Self-decoration

 Some animals actively seek to hide by decorating themselves with materials such as twigs, sand, or pieces of shell from their environment, to break up their outlines, to conceal the features of their bodies, and to match their backgrounds.
 For example, a caddisfly larva builds a decorated case and lives almost entirely inside it; a decorator crab covers its back with seaweed, sponges, and stones.
 The nymph of the predatory masked bug uses its hind legs and a 'tarsal fan' to decorate its body with sand or dust.
 There are two layers of bristles (trichomes) over the body.
 On these, the nymph spreads an inner layer of fine particles and an outer layer of coarser particles.
 The camouflage may conceal the bug from both predators and prey.

 Similar principles can be applied for military purposes, for instance when a sniper wears a ghillie suit designed to be further camouflaged by decoration with materials such as tufts of grass from the sniper's immediate environment.
-Such suits were used as early as 1916, the British army having adopted "coats of motley hue and stripes of paint" for snipers.
+Such suits were used as early as 1916 when British Army snipers adopted "coats of motley hue and stripes of paint".
 Cott takes the example of the larva of the blotched emerald moth, which fixes a screen of fragments of leaves to its specially hooked bristles, to argue that military camouflage uses the same method, pointing out that the "device is ... essentially the same as one widely practised during the Great War for the concealment, not of caterpillars, but of caterpillar-tractors, [gun] battery positions, observation posts and so forth."

 This decorator crab has covered its body with sponges.